 When Māpuana de Silva, kumu hula at the Hālau Mōhala ‘Ilima, walked into the room for the first scenario workshop, she didn’t know what to expect.
 An invitation from a respected acquaintance had brought her to the convening, which would consider the multiple possible futures of Hawai‘i — a complex topic with the potential to be divisive.

 The meeting included 43 leaders from diverse sectors and backgrounds in Hawai‘i: Native and non-Native Hawaiians, cultural practitioners, the business community, community organisations, and individuals from philanthropy, education, housing, legal, social services, and tourism sectors.
 De Silva admitted that initially, she was skeptical, but the relationship behind the invitation had brought her through the door.
-Now, she says the more skeptical someone feels, the more she would encourage them to participate in a process like Rediscovering Hawai‘i’s Soul, which utilized transformative scenario planning to catalyse the network.
+Now, she says the more skeptical someone feels, the more she would encourage them to participate in a process like Rediscovering Hawai‘i’s Soul, which utilised transformative scenario planning to catalyse the network.

 of challenges and opportunities Hawai‘i faces.